1. Healthy male and/or female subjects between the ages of 18 and 55 years, inclusive

 10. Use of prescription or nonprescription drugs, vitamins and dietary supplements within

 7 days or 5 half-lives (whichever is longer) prior to the first dose of study

 medication.
 Herbal supplements and hormonal methods of contraception (including oral

-and transdermal contraceptives, injectable progesterone, progestin subdermal implants,
+and transdermal contraceptives, injectable progesterone, progestin subdermal

 11. Blood donation of approximately 1 pint (500 mL) within 56 days prior to dosing.

 12. Unwilling or unable to comply with the Lifestyle guidelines described in this

 13. Other severe acute or chronic medical or psychiatric condition or laboratory